Dwolla/dwolla-v2-node/README.md

   });
 ```

-### Initializing tokens:
+### Initializing pre-existing tokens:

-`DwollaV2::Token`s can be initialized with the following attributes:
+`Token`s can be initialized with the following attributes:

 ```javascript
 new client.Token({